-In an effort to bring our community together, even more, we have our own secret and completely private Facebook Group.
+In an effort to bring our community together, even more, we have our own completely private and confidental Facebook group.

 It’s also important to note that while we have a variety of email discussion groups for different demographics within our community, there is only one Facebook group for the entire North Star community.
 Men, women, spouses, family members and friends are all in the same group together.
 We may add other groups in time as need/demand dictates, but this is our only group for now.
 Thus, we ask that everyone in the group be mindful to keep conversation threads appropriate to our broader community interests and focus more demographic-appropriate conversations in the respective email discussion groups.